-For those with the rarest diseases, genomes can yield answersJanuary 15th, 2013 in Genetics /
+For those with the rarest diseases, genomes can yield answersJanuary 15, 2013 in Medicine & Health / Genetics

 For many of us, having our genomes in hand today isn't likely to make any profound difference in our lives, at least not when it comes to our health.
 But for children and their families affected by rare and mysterious genetic diseases, early indications are that it's a completely different story, thanks to the efforts of two teams of geneticists at Duke Medicine.

 When Nico Katsanis arrived at Duke three years ago, he knew he wanted to do something transformative, by finding ways to bridge basic science and clinical medicine.
 That idea began to take shape in early 2011 in the form of the Duke Task Force for Neonatal Genomics.
 The plan: to bring patients, researchers and clinicians together to apply the latest genomic technologies to the diagnosis of newborns and very young children with some of the most challenging clinical disorders.

 "We really have an opportunity to bring together everything that we've learned – in molecular biology, cell biology, biochemistry – and put that together with cutting edge genomics and actually try to make a difference in real-time in people's lives," Katsanis said.